strmlineapp-ux/agileflow/src/docs/design-system.md

 - **Interaction:**
   - The search input is initially hidden behind an icon-only button (e.g., `<GoogleSymbol name="search" />`).
-  - Clicking the button reveals the input field, which appears with a transparent background and no borders or box-shadow, to maintain a minimal, "inline text" look.
+  - Clicking the button reveals the input field, which appears with a transparent background and **no borders**.
 - **Behavior:**
-  - The input field **must** automatically gain focus as soon as its parent popover or container becomes visible.
-This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is rendered and ready.
   - The input hides again if the user clicks away (`onBlur`) and the field is empty.
 - **Application:** Used for filtering lists of icons, users, or other filterable content within popovers and management pages like the Admin screen.

+### 4. Focus-on-Search
+This pattern ensures a user can begin typing their search query immediately, without an extra click, improving the efficiency of the interface.

+- **Trigger**: A management tab (like "Pages" or "Tabs" on the Admin page) becomes the active, visible tab.
+- **Behavior**:
+  - The search input field for that tab **must** automatically gain focus as soon as the tab content is rendered and visible.
+  - This is achieved using a `useEffect` hook that triggers `searchInputRef.current?.focus()` after a short `setTimeout` (e.g., 100ms) to ensure the element is ready.
+- **Application**: Applied to the primary search input on management tabs to streamline the user's workflow.

 ---

-### 4. Text-based Inputs
+### 5. Text-based Inputs
 This pattern transforms standard form inputs into minimalist, text-like elements, creating a cleaner and more compact interface.
 It is primarily used for authentication forms.

 -   **Appearance**: